jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 ### Hitting the load balancer

-Whereas when we were testing the services by hitting the EC2 instances directly, we'll now be hitting the ALB instead.
+Whereas [earlier](#adding-web-services-to-our-demo-environment) when we were testing the services by hitting the EC2 instances directly, we'll now be hitting the ALB instead.
 You can grab the ALB DNS name from the [console](https://console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName).

 ```bash
 $ curl http://HelloWorldALB-128172928.eu-west-1.elb.amazonaws.com:80